-The controlled rocking bridge pier system considered can be shown to develop a flag-shaped hysteresis.
+The controlled rocking bridge pier system considered can be shown to develop a flagshaped hysteresis.
 This is due to the combination of pure rocking response from the restoring moment provided by the bridge deck weight and energy dissipation provided by yielding of the unbonded braces.
-The key parameters for the hysteretic response of the rocking bridge pier system considered here include the fixed-base lateral stiffness of the existing steel truss pier, the aspect ratio of the pier (h/d) and the cross-sectional area (A{ub}) , effective length (L{ub}) and yield strength of the unbonded brace (F{yub}) .
-Also, the weight excited by horizontally imposed accelerations (W_h) and the vertical gravity weight carried by a pier (W_v) are assumed equal here and expressed as W. The various steps and physical behaviors that develop through a typical half-cycle are shown qualitatively in Figure 4a with the corresponding actions of the unbonded brace during the controlled rocking response shown in Figure 4b.
+The key parameters for the hysteretic response of the rocking bridge pier system considered here include the fixed-base lateral stiffness of the existing steel truss pier (k_o), the aspect ratio of the pier (h/d) and the cross-sectional area (A{ub}), effective length (L{ub}) and yield strength of the unbonded brace (F{yub}).
+Also, the weight excited by horizontally imposed accelerations (W_h) and the vertical gravity weight carried by a pier (W_v) are assumed equal here and expressed as W. The various steps and physical behaviors that develop through a typical half-cycle of the controlled rocking response, along with the corresponding actions of the unbonded brace are shown in Figure 3.
 By symmetry, the behavior repeats itself for movement in the other direction.

-Figure 4. (a) Global Hysteretic Behavior of Controlled Rocking System, (b) Unbonded Brace Behavior
+Figure 3. (a) Global Hysteretic Behavior, (b) Response of Unbonded Brace

 Transition from 1st to 2nd cycle response occurs when the unbonded braces yield in compression and the braces carry a portion of the weight after the system comes to rest upon completion of the cycle.
 Ignoring strain hardening in the brace and any difference in compressive and tensile yield strengths of the brace, a displacement of $2\Delta{yub}$ within the brace will result in the brace carrying an amount of the gravity load equal to the unbonded brace strength.
-This transfer of gravity load from the pier leg to the unbonded brace reduces the base shear, P, required to initiate uplift ($P{up2} < P{up1}$, Figure 4a) resulting in a more flexible system due to the earlier transition to the smaller lateral stiffness.
+This transfer of gravity load from the pier leg to the unbonded brace reduces the base shear, P, required to initiate uplift (P{up2}<P{up1}, Figure 3.(a)) resulting in a more flexible system due to the earlier transition to the smaller lateral stiffness k_r.

-Re-centering of pier
+Re-centering of Pier

 By limiting the unbonded brace yield strength to the pier leg's tributary gravity load, the plastic deformations accommodated at the base can be returned to the undeformed positions.
 Assuming a symmetrical, two-legged pier the limit to allow for pier re-centering is W/2.
-A local strength ratio, η{I} , is defined here as:
+A local strength ratio, η_L , is defined here as:

-$$\eta_L = \frac{A{ub}F{yub}}{\frac{W}{2}} \tag{1}$$
+$$\eta{\rm L} = \frac{A{\rm ub} F{\rm yub}}{W/2} \tag{1}$$